 - 1. A current Certificate of Veterinary Inspection (CVI) (valid for 30 days after the date of issue) OR a VCPR Form to verify animal ID. - 2.
 All animals must be free of evidence of infectious and contagious diseases and a statement of this should be written on the CVI or VCPR Form. - 3.
-Individual official identification (ID) include any of the following:

-(a) A United States Department of Agriculture (USDA)-issued National Uniform Ear tagging System (NUES) tag (1)/15. (b) A 15 digit Animal Identification Number car tag starting with "840".
+Individual official identification (ID) include any of the following: - (a) A United States Department of Agriculture (USDA)-issued National Uniform Ear tagging System (NUES) tag US. - (b) A 15-digit Animal Identification Number ear tag starting with "840". - (c) An ISO-compliant 15-digit microchip. - 4.
+For animals without any of the ID options listed in number 3 above, the animal's name and a description should be included on the CVI or VCPR Form.
+Description should include the animal's color, sex, breed, and any distinguishing markings.
+A photo may accompany the CVI or VCPR Form.